Robust Maximum Capture Facility Location under Random Utility Maximization Models: Background: Deterministic MCP under RUM

 In the context of the MCP under a RUM model, a firm would like to select some locations from a set of available locations to set up new facilities, assuming that there exist facilities from the competitor in the market.
 The firm then aims to maximize an expected market share achieved by attracting customers to the new facilities.
 We suppose that there are $m$ available locations and we let $[m] = \{1,2,\ldots,m\}$ be the set of locations.
 Let $I$ be the set of geographical zones where customers are located and $q_{i}$ be the number of customers in zone $i\in I$.
 For each customer zone $i$, let $v_{ij}$ be the corresponding deterministic utility of location $j\in [m]$.
 These utility values can be inferred by estimating the discrete choice model using observational data of how customers made decisions.
 For each customer zone $i \in I$, the corresponding discrete choice model can be represented by a CPGF $G^i(\bY^i)$, where $\bY^i$ is a vector of size $m$ with entries $Y^i_j = e^{v_{ij}}$.
 The choice probability of a location $j\in [m]$ can then be computed as

 where $U^i$ is the total utility of the competitor for zone $i\in I$.
+Such an utility is analogous to a non-purchase utility used in the context of assortment optimization \citep{Talluri2004revenue}.
 Note that we can write

 where \textit{(a)} is due to Property (ii) of Proposition \ref{prp:CPGF}.
-Thus, $P(j|\bY^i)$ are also the choice probabilities given by the set of utilities $v'_{ij} =v_{ij} - \ln U^i$.
+Thus, $P(j|\bY^i)$ are the choice probabilities given by the set of utilities $v'_{ij} =v_{ij} - \ln U^i$.
 In other words, one can subtract the utilities $v_{ij}$ by $\ln U^i$ to force the competitor's utilities to be 1, without any loss of generality.
 Therefore, from now on, for the sake of simplicity, we assume $U^i = 1$, for all $i\in I$.

-In the context of the MCP, we are interested in choosing a subset of locations $S\subset [m]$ to locate new facilitates.
+In the context of the MCP, we are interested in choosing a subset of locations $S\subset [m]$ to locate new facilities.
 Hence, the conditional choice probabilities of choosing a location $j \in S$ can be written as

 where the $G^i(\bY^i|S)$ is defined as $G^i(\bY^i|S) = G^i(\overline{\bY}^i)$, where $\overline{\bY}^i$ is a vector of size $m$ with entries $\overline{Y}^i_j = {Y}^i_j$ if $j\in S$ and $\overline{Y}^i_j =0$ otherwise.
 This can be interpreted as if a location $j$ is not selected, then its utility should be very low, i.e., $v_{ij} = -\infty$, then $Y^i_j = e^{v_{ij}} = 0$.
 The deterministic MCP under GEV models specified by CPGFs $G^i(\bY^i)$, $i\in I$, can be defined as